 - What are our society’s levels of health, education, and social mobility?
 How are these changing, and what impact does this have?

 This section may not have ever been as important as it is today due to the extreme rate of technological advancement we are currently experiencing.
 You need to examine the availability of technology available to both you and to your customer.

 When considering the Technological factors, here are some key questions to ask:

 - Are there any new technologies that we could be using that our competitors are using?

 - What can we learn from the data we collect?

 Environmental factors that can affect your business include weather, especially climate change and natural disasters, recycling, changes to packaging and materials, and societal rejections to certain materials, eg plastics, straws, and shopping bags.
-Also the availability and price of raw materials can be a major concern in some industries.

 - How do we stay aligned to our objectives and what we believe in?